clear430/nonergodic-rl/README.md

 # Revisiting Fundamentals of Model-Free Reinforcement Learning

-Implementation using Python 3.9.7 and PyTorch 1.9.0 with CUDA 11.1.

-Based entirely on extending a Capstone project submitted on June 20th, 2021 at the University of Sydney in partial fulfilment of the requirements for the Master of Data Science.

-Code tested on both Windows 10 21H1 and Ubuntu 20.04.2.0 LTS using an AMD Ryzen 7 5800X, Nvidia RTX 3070, 64GB 3600MHz CL16 RAM, and a Samsung SSD 980 Pro.
-Executable on the CentOS 6.9 Linux-based Artemis HPC after manually installing or updating several packages (gym, PyBullet, PyTorch, etc.) using source wheel files.

 The research encompasses several overlapping areas:
 1. Peculiarities regarding use of different critic loss functions, tail exponents, and shadow means
-2. Multi-step returns and replay buffer coupling in continuous action spaces, and tail exponents
+2. Multi-step returns and replay buffer coupling in continuous action spaces
 3. Multiplicative (or non-ergodic) reinforcement learning, with insights from the previous two areas
 4. Designing energy efficient multi-stage actors for operation in extremely remote environments

+Based on extending a Capstone project ([r-grewal/data5709](https://github.com/r-grewal/data5709)) submitted on June 20th, 2021 at the University of Sydney.

+Implementation using Python 3.9.7 and PyTorch 1.9.0 with CUDA 11.1.
+Code tested on Windows 10 21H1, Ubuntu 20.04 LTS, and Pop!\_OS 21.04 using an AMD Ryzen 7 5800X, Nvidia RTX 3070, 64GB RAM, and a Samsung SSD 980 Pro.

 ## References
 * Reinforcement learning ([Szepesvári 2009](https://sites.ualberta.ca/~szepesva/papers/RLAlgsInMDPs.pdf), [Sutton and Bartow 2018](http://incompleteideas.net/book/RLbook2020.pdf))